frescobaldi/qpageview/docs/source/rendering.rst

 :meth:`Renderer.render() <render.AbstractRenderer.render>`, which in turns
 calls :meth:`Renderer.draw() <render.AbstractRenderer.draw>`.

+So you actually only need to implement :meth:`Renderer.draw()
-But, depending on the characteristics of the underlying graphics type, other strategies may be combined to achieve a well-working Page type.
+<render.AbstractRenderer.draw>` :-) But, depending on the characteristics of
+the underlying graphics type, other strategies may be combined to achieve a well-working Page type.